BIOTONIC/MissionariesAndCannibals/README.md

 // store state's info & provide functions related to state

 class State {
-    int n; // numbers of missionaries or cannibals int ml; // numbers of missionaries on the left int cl; // numbers of cannibals on the left int pos; // current position of the boat, 0: on the right, 1: on the left
+    int N; // numbers of missionaries or cannibals int B; // number of seats on boat int ml; // numbers of missionaries on the left int cl; // numbers of cannibals on the left int pos; // current position of the boat, 0: on the right, 1: on the left